nevesnunes/blog/_posts/2020-07-30-CTF-Writeup---CyBRICS-2020---Hide-And-Seek.markdown

      prot: 0x7
 ```

-We see that it's modifying some memory region by xor-ing it with values from another region.
-With the following `gdb` script, we are able to break at this point and inspect the values of these locals:
+It's modifying some memory region by xor-ing it with values from another region.
+We are able to break at this point and inspect the values of these locals:

 ```gdb
 b *(0x555555554000 + 0x4d9ca)